- Submittal Process

 - Faculty Travel Funds

 Faculty Seed Money

-The deadline for submission is December 6, 2013.
+The deadline for submission is TBD.

 The Faculty Seed Money (FSM) Committee strongly affirms the value of all forms of scholarship and the scholarly contributions of all academic disciplines to the intellectual life of a comprehensive research university.
 The FSM program is designed to enhance the ability of faculty to submit successful extramural grant applications.
 Faculty seeking support for projects that are not designed to produce extramural grant applications are encouraged to apply for other sources of support.
 These include the Senate Scholarly Activities Committee (SSAC) New Scholar Award; SSAC Research, Scholarly and Creative Activity Award; SSAC Travel Awards; and others.

 The Faculty Seed Money Committee distributes funds to support projects by faculty in any department of the University.
 Applicants must have a full-time faculty appointment at UND.